A Trace-Path Integral Formula over Function Fields: Introduction

 In \cref{sec:PhysicsBackground} we will outline the physical background behind the trace--path integral formula that motivates our main theorem, in particular in \cref{sec:Physics_Quantisation} we will discuss a method to obtain a Hilbert space \(\cH\) from the phase space \(M\) via a process called \emph{geometric quantisation}.

-The main theorem itself is proved by evalutating each side of the equality separately and then comparing the two sides.
-In \cref{sec:Arithmetic_PathIntegrals} we will compute the path integral side of the equality.
-We first properly define the arithmetic action \(A\) in the path integral we wish to evaluate in \cref{sec:Arithmetic_PathIntegrals_Def}.
-Then in \cref{sec:Abelian_CS} we show that the arithmetic action \(A\) actually coincides with a function field analogue of the abelian arithmetic Chern-Simons action defined in \cite{AbelianACS2019}.
-Finally we evaluate the path integral in \cref{thm:Path_Integral}.
+The main theorem itself is proved by evaluating each side of the equality separately and then comparing the two sides.
 In \cref{sec:Arithmetic_Trace} we evaluate the trace side of the equality.
 We first define the space \(\cH\) which is a representation of the Heisenberg group \(H(J[\ell])\).
 In \cref{sec:Heisenberg_Rep} and \cref{sec:Symplectic_Action} we express the \(\Fr_q\) action on \(\cH\) explicitly using machinery from \cite{GH_QuantisationFiniteField}.
 In \cref{sec:Symplectic_Linear_Algebra} we study the \(g\)-invariant spaces of symplectic vector space for a symplectomorphism \(g\).
 We finally compute the trace of the Frobenius action on \(\cH\) in \cref{sec:Trace_Sum_Calculation} by decomposing \(\bar{J}[\ell]\) into a direct sum of \(\Fr_q\) invariant symplectic subspaces and computing the traces in those spaces separately.

+In \cref{sec:Arithmetic_PathIntegrals} we will compute the path integral side of the equality.
+We first properly define the arithmetic action \(A\) in terms of a pairing in geometric class field theory.
+Then in \cref{sec:Abelian_CS} we show that the arithmetic action \(A\) actually coincides with a function field analogue of the abelian arithmetic Chern-Simons action defined in \cite{AbelianACS2019}.
+Finally we evaluate the path integral in \cref{thm:Path_Integral}.

-Finally in \cref{sec:Conclusion} we prove our main theorem by combining the results from the two previous section.
+We prove our main theorem in \cref{sec:Conclusion} by combining the results from the two previous sections.
+In \cref{sec:Examples} we will provide computational examples of the trace--path integral formula, and outline some future research directions.